trushnarabadia/pairs-memory-game/README.md

 In this project, I'll be creating a single-player version of a classic family card game that we all loved when we were children.
 It's suitable for players of all ages as all it requires is the ability to memorise.

+## PLEASE NOTE:
+This project is not yet finished due to time constraints, I am yet to hide each card and have the ability to click on each one to be able to turn them right-side up.
+Then also ensuring that those cards match.

 ## Things to remember:

 - The selection of cards need to be shuffled and flipped upside-down so the player cannot see the images on the cards.